 The Mender client has the ability to verify that the update comes from a trusted source.
 This is an additional layer of security, independent of the communication channel.
 If Artifact signature verification is enabled, the client needs to have access to the public part of the keypair used for signing the Artifacts.
 To enable Artifact signature verification, configure the path of the public key file using the ArtifactVerifyKey configuration option of the Mender client.

-You can find more information in the Signing and verification section.
+You can find more information in the Sign & Verify section.

-As a user, you interact with your Devices either via API calls issued to the Mender server, or via the web UI.
+As a user, you interact with your Devices either via API calls issued to the Mender Server, or via the web UI.
 In both cases, the connection is HTTPS encrypted with TLS.
-To authenticate with the Mender server, a user must log in by presenting a valid email address and password, as well as a Two Factor authentication code (if available in the plan and enabled).
-The client (e.g. web UI) used to log in then receives a JWT token with a default expiration time of one week.
+A user must log in to authenticate with the Mender Server by presenting a valid email address, password, and a two-factor authentication token if enabled.
+The client receives a JWT token valid for one week if the log-in is successful.

 As an additional layer of security, Mender Enterprise supports Role Based Access Control to limit authorization of users.

 The Mender client can utilize private keys stored in Hardware Security Modules (HSM) or in Trusted Platform Modules (TPM).
 This is an additional layer of security which eliminates storage of private keys (secrets) as plain text files on the device, making it harder for an attacker to gain access to keys to impersonate devices.

 Starting with the Mender Client 2.4.0, the client uses OpenSSL for cryptographic operations, which enables usage of

 OpenSSL Engine's as abstractions for HSM.

 For the Mender client to be able to utilize an HSM, OpenSSL must first be configured appropriately, and this is normally vendor specific.
 Please see the following tutorial for vendor specific instructions: